XpectraNet/x0-agent/codex/XPECTRANET_CODEX_MASTER.md

 ---

 © 2025 Xpectra Data Technologies Ltd.
-XPECTRANET™ is trademark of Xpectra Data Technologies Ltd.
+XPECTRANET™ is a registered trademark of Xpectra Data Technologies Ltd.
+XPDT and X-0 are symbolic marks of the XPECTRANET protocol.
 All rights reserved.
 No part of this document may be reproduced without explicit permission.
 For licensing inquiries, contact: legal@xpectradata.com